TUBS-ISF/MibTeX/README.md

 ### Running MibTeX via Make

 All the above commands are documented in our `Makefile` which resides right next to the `pom.xml` for Maven.
+* To clean the build files run: `make clean`
 * To build run: `make build`

+The makefile contains a few default targets to run MibTeX.
+These goals assume that a respective ini file exists in the `config` directory.
+If you do not have a config there, oryour config is in another directory, consider running MibTeX manually (see above) or to adapt the Makefile (but do not commit those changes!).
-* To clean the build files run: `make clean`
+* To run the HTML export: `make run-html-export`.
 * To run the Typo3 export: `make run-typo3-export`.
-This will fail in case you do not have a respective config file in `config/typo3.ini`.
-If your config is another directory, run MibTeX manually with it (see above) or adapt the Makefile (but do not commit those changes!).